 Trust me, everyone can pull off a Japanese-style table setting with ease and confidence.
 Let’s get to it!

 1. Rice Bowl (Ochawan or Chawan) お茶碗

-The most “personal” element among the Japanese tableware is the rice bowl.
+The most “personal” element among Japanese tableware is the rice bowl.
 In Japan, each family member may have their own personal rice bowl dish with different sizes and materials.
 Dad may get a big ceramic rice bowl, mom may use a porcelain rice bowl with sakura pattern, the daughter may use a modern cat design rice bowl, and the son may use a character print on the rice bowl.

-There is a couple rice bowl set called Meoto Chawan (夫婦茶碗).
+There is a couple of rice bowl set called Meoto Chawan (夫婦茶碗).
 The husband gets the big bowl and the wife gets the smaller bowl.
 There are also rice bowls for children, while toddlers use plastic rice bowls (yes, Japanese toddlers can be picky and temperamental during mealtime too).

 The concept here is about customization for personal liking, which I think makes the dining fun and intimate.
 Since Japanese cuisine focuses on seasonality, you may change up the bowls based on the seasons.

 - 12 cm/4.7″ (4寸) in diameter, 6 cm/2.4″ in height, contains 150 g/5.3 oz of steamed rice.